Update: February 4, 2021 – Showbie raises $7.5 million CAD

 There were gaps in support roles.
 As CEO, Colin had basically been doing it all, but marketing and finance are not his areas of expertise.
 The support from Alberta Innovates was instrumental in helping Showbie grow.

-While backing from venture capital investors has fuelled Showbie’s growth, the company has also received important support from Alberta Innovates, whose funding allowed Showbie to hire two commercialization associates in 2017: Kelly Kowalchuk, Director of Marketing, and Jason Bjalek, Director of Finance and Operations.
+While backing from venture capital investors has fueled Showbie’s growth, the company has also received important support from Alberta Innovates, whose funding allowed Showbie to hire two commercialization associates in 2017: Kelly Kowalchuk, Director of Marketing, and Jason Bjalek, Director of Finance and Operations.

 “With Showbie growing, we were at a point where we needed senior people in functional areas such as marketing and finance,” says Kowalchuk.
 “Like many tech companies, the Showbie team was highly skewed toward technical people.
 There were gaps in support roles.
 As CEO, Colin had basically been doing it all, but marketing and finance are not his areas of expertise.
 The support from Alberta Innovates was instrumental in helping Showbie grow.”